Italian Purchase of the Port of Assab by Giuseppe Sapeto

 Italian missionary Giuseppe Sapeto purchased the Port of Assab as Italy joins the European "Scramble for Africa", racing to acquire land on the Red Sea coast of Africa

-Italian Lazarist missionary Giuseppe Sapetto Italian Lazarist missionary Giuseppe Sapeto
+Italian Lazarist missionary turned explorer Giuseppe Sapetto Italian Lazarist missionary turned explorer Giuseppe Sapeto

-Giuseppe Sapeto, an Italian Lazarist missionary, was entrusted by the Italian government with the task of obtaining a port on the Red Sea coast of Africa.
-This was following the opening of the Suez Canal in 1869.
-Acting on behalf of an Italian shipping company, the Società Rubattino, he purchased the port of Assab in November 1869 from two local Danakil sultans for 6,000 Maria Theresa Thalers.
+Giuseppe Sapeto, the Italian Lazarist missionary who had mainly become a traveler and explorer, was tasked by the Italian government with obtaining a seaport on the strategic Red Sea coast of Africa.
+Acting on behalf of the Italian Società Rubattino shipping company, he purchased the port of Assab in November 1869 from two local Danakil chieftains for 6,000 Maria Theresa dollars.

 (Source: Richard Pankhurst)